openhab/openhab-addons/bundles/org.openhab.binding.monopriceaudio/README.md

 Dayton Audio DAX88 Amplifiers use the `dax88` id.
 Supports 8 zones (2 un-amplified) per amp with 8 source inputs, not linkable.

-Xantech 8x8 Amplifiers use the `xantech` id.
+Xantech MRC88, MX88, MRAUDIO8X8, or CM8X8 Amplifiers use the `xantech` id.
 Up to 16 zones with 2 linked amps, 8 source inputs.
 Note: MRC44 amps do not support serial control.

 ## Discovery